About

 What I do.

 Most companies have tried AI.
-Few are getting team-level leverage from it.
+Few are getting real value from it.
 The reason is rarely the model.
-It is almost always the workflow around the model.
+It is almost always the workflow around the model, the data feeding it, or the ownership inside the company for making AI capability actually stick.

 Blueprints and a pen on a dark desk